Police body camera: Pakistan

 By 2020, different police departments in Pakistan were either planning to or has already started using body cams in a bid to maintain accountability.
 The Islamabad Capital City Police Department was the first to use body cams in field and had plans to acquire and equip more body cams for police officials manning the different checkpoints around the city as well as those police officials who go for snap checkings.

 Karachi Police was planning to induct body cams for its officials as the city sees more violence in the shape of street crimes than any other city in Pakistan.
 Apart from the police, Islamabad traffic police and National Highway and Motorway Police too are either planning or have already started using body cams.

 Russia

-Russian law enforcements has been experimenting with bodycams since 2016, but possibly even before then.
+Russian law enforcements has been experimenting with body cams since 2016, but possibly even before then.

 Police

 According to Russian Internal Affairs Ministry the end of the 2016 all traffic police officers in Moscow will receive body cameras, which are attached to their clothes and work continuously.
 In some regions, such devices designed to eradicate corruption in the ranks of traffic police officers, are also purchased by other law enforcement agencies, but in limited quantities - for testing.
 Total equipping to all Russian police officers with body cameras was scheduled to completed by 2017.